ArthuryanLoheac/ArthuryanLoheac/README.md

 - Exploring new languages and technologies

 ## 👯 I’m looking to collaborate on
-- Game development projects that challenge me and allow me to contribute my passion and skills.
+- Development projects that challenge me and allow me to put my skills to good use.
 - Open source projects that benefit from my areas of expertise.

 ## 📊 Stats